-A LEAFLET from the Movement for Compassionate Living (47 Highlands Road, Leatherhead Surrey KT22 8NQ) - which promotes an ecological vegan lifestyle advocates large-scale planting of trees as an ald to reducing CO2 levels as well as for a resource (food, energy, materials).
+LEAFLET from the Movement Compassionate Living (47 Highlands Road, Leatherhead Surrey KT22 8NQ) - which promotes an ecological vegan lifestyle advocates large-scale planting of trees as an aid to reducing CO2 levels as well as for a resource (food, energy, materials).
 Researchers at the US Energy Department estimate that "New forests covering 7 million sq km could absorb all the release of CO2 from the burning of fossil fuels."
 This area is about the size of the USA without Alaska.
-However MCL point out that "This area... may seem impossibly large to appropriate for new forests until it is realised that 30 million sq km worldwide are at present used for deliberately bred livestock who also eat a large proportion of the crops from the 15 million square km
+However MCL point out that "This area... may seem impossibly large to appropriate for new forests until it is realised that 30 million sq km worldwide are at present used for deliberately bred livestock who also eat a large proportion of the cropd from the 15 million square km of crop land."

 Like all green plants, trees absorb CO2 for photosynthesis, while farm livestock give out CO2 and methane (an important greenhouse gas).
-Now an American power company has
+Now an American power company has agreed to plant 52 million trees in Guatemala to absorb the amount of CO2 that will enter the atmosphere from a new power station that is being built in Virginia.